alidzapp/tweet-splitter-2/README.md

 # Tweet Splitter

-A library which takes a string, and breaks it down into multiple tweets for you to send.
+A library which takes a string, and breaks it down into multiple tweets for you to send, as an array.

 > npm i --save tweet-splitter